Retford Golf Course - Health & Safety Information

 Please be careful as you enter and leave the Club as there is a speed restriction of 5mph.
 The entrance/exit gate is a particular hazard because there are blind spots and parked vehicles on the road.

-There is a road leading to the Greens Shed, where there is a danger of being struck by golf balls.
+There is a road leading to the Greens Shed to the right of Hole 1, where there is a danger of being struck by golf balls.
 Vehicles use this road on a regular basis, so please avoid teeing off when a vehicle is on the road, or players/walkers are using this road.
 Vehicle drivers are expected to proceed with great care.

 On The Course